Throughout a person’s career, they can often decide to leave their current position and seek new employment.

 Here you can learn how to write a resignation letter without following a resignation letter template.

 You will also learn what to include, and what not to include as this can be vital to leaving on good terms.

 How Do You Write a Formal Letter of Resignation?

-It is good practice to send resignation letters as well as informing any manager you report to in person.
-However, even if you tell them orally, it is your letter that delivers the official intention to leave the company.
+It is good practice to send resignation letters and inform any manager you report to in person.
+However, even if you tell them orally, your letter delivers the official intention to leave the company.

 Your resignation letter need not be complicated, yet it does need to consist of a few things to satisfy human resources inside the company.

 What you should include in your resignation letter

 While there doesn’t have to be a reason you are leaving, it is advisable to keep your letter simple and direct.